tobiassafie/first-year-coding/README.md

 ## Personal Projects

 ### Reverse Redlining in Philadelphia
+Data-driven visualization of modern redlining and housing inequity in Philadelphia.
+Uses demographic and historical housing data to explore patterns of systemic inequity.
+N.B.
+I built this program to build off the research paper I published to Drexel's student research anthology in my Fall term.
+Both as someone from North Philadelphia and as a general Philadelphia resident, I think it is paramount to address the current process of gentrification and discrimination in our home in order to build a more equitable, fairer, and kinder city. reverse_redlining.ipynb

-### Flappy Bird (for fun)
+### Flappy Bird
-To familiarize myself with VPython in the first quarter, I made a rough recreation of Flappy Bird.
-It features my own 3D models and incorporates realistic gravity (negligible drag and arbitrary impulse-based lift). flappy_bird.ipynb
+A rough recreation of Flappy Bird.
+It features my own 3D models and incorporates realistic gravity (negligible drag and arbitrary impulse-based lift).
+N.B.
+I made this during my Fall term to help familiarize myself with VPython. flappy_bird.ipynb

 ## Short Python Assignments
+I coded